milkcircle/milkcircle.github.io/_posts/2018-12-20-dark-matter.md

 does love have a volume?
 because if it did
 mine would be so expansive
-even the world's oceans couldn't wash away my misery.
+even the world's oceans couldn't wash away my sorrow.

 what temperature is love?
 because its embers